Pluxbox/radiomanager-cli/docs/ItemApi.md

 Post a playlist, keep current structure

-Post a playlist, keep current structure
+Post a playlist for a block.
+Existing Items can referenced by external_id.
+When Items are moved, this function **will attempt to** keep Items' ModelType structure in rundown.

 ### Example